agabor/docs/_includes/ios/queries.md

 # Queries

-We've already seen how a `PFQuery` with `getObjectInBackgroundWithId:block:` can retrieve a single `PFObject` from Parse.
+We've already seen how a `PFQuery` with `getObjectInBackgroundWithId:block:` can retrieve a single `PFObject` from MSG.
 There are many other ways to retrieve data with `PFQuery` - you can retrieve many objects at once, put conditions on the objects you wish to retrieve, cache queries automatically to avoid writing that code yourself, and more.

 ## Basic Queries